justsomescripts/bachelors-thesis/docs/README.md

 #### Use Nvidia CUDA

 To enable Nvidia CUDA Support in darknet_ros, the CUDA Toolkit and NVCC hast to be installed.
 Instructions can be found [here](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=deb_local).
 The local deb (or network deb) is the installation method used here.
 Also, g++ and gcc are only supported on versions lower than 8.
 Detailed instructions to make CUDA work on the setup used here can be found in [detailed_instructions/setup.md](detailed_instructions/setup.md#installing-darknet_ros).

-## Testing packages

-The packages can be tested with the commands mentioned in [detailed_instructions/setup.md](detailed_instructions/setup.md#useful-commands-for-starting-out).
-The results show if the topic is published correctly and general object detection works.

 ## Hand-eye calibration